-As primary air enters the firebox it is pre-heated and directed towards the glass at the top of the front door.
-The constant washing of warm air over the glass helps keep soot and creosote from building up on the glass of wood burning appliances.
+As air enters the firebox, it is pre-heated and directed towards the glass at the top of the front door.
+The constant washing of warm air over the glass helps keep soot and creosote from building up on the glass of wood-burning appliances.

-A partition inside a solid fuel appliance to control the direction of combustion air, flames or flue gases.
+A partition inside a solid fuel appliance (eg. a wood-burning fireplace) to control the direction of combustion air, flames or flue gases.

 British Thermal Unit is the amount of energy it takes to heat one pint of water one degree Fahrenheit.

-A coated ceramic honeycomb used on some stoves and high efficient fireplaces to reduce flue gas emissions.
+A coated ceramic honeycomb used on some stoves and high-efficiency fireplaces to reduce flue gas emissions.

 A direct vent system using a smaller pipe within a larger pipe.
-Inner pipe exhausts gases and outer pipe for fresh air intake.
+The inner pipe exhausts gases and the outer pipe is for fresh air intake.

-Material made of or surfaced with wood, compressed paper, plant fibers, plastics or other material that can ignite and burn whether flame proofed or not.
-Drywall and Fire proof drywall are combustible material.
+Material made of or surfaced with wood, compressed paper, plant fibres, plastics or other material that can ignite and burn, whether they are flame-proofed or not.
+Drywall and fire-resistant drywall, for instance, are combustible material.

 Deposits of condensed wood smoke in the chimney resulting from incomplete combustion.